“My process is unique.”

 In addition, I can also use the entire process to assess branding and marketing methods.
 Like I've been doing in this post.
 When it comes to creating content, don't underestimate its power for building trust with your audience.
 Content-centered around your process, provides the social proof potential clients look for when they are deciding whether or not to buy from you.
 It's been said potential buyers need to consume upwards of ten pieces of your content before they become comfortable enough to become a customer.
 Image how they'd feel if all ten pieces were related to your process?

 Action: Write down the themes that align with your defined process.
 Does your current content align with those themes?

 The Engage Step

 In the Engage step, you engage or interact with your audience.
 Ways you can engage include participating in Twitter Chats, attending conferences, social media, live streaming video, etc..
 If you capture email addresses because you've integrated your brand well online, you have the opportunity to speak to your audience directly from their inbox where you can provide them with real value on a consistent basis.
 And of course, throw in the occasional pitch.

 Webinars are another great way for you to engage with your audience.
 You can use the opportunity to walk them through your process, step-by-step.
 Once in the webinar, you can provide examples of clients who have gone through your process and what they discovered along the way.
 I could go on and on here as there are a number of ways you can engage with your audience, but the reality is you may not see any of these opportunities or at least not as many if you can't see your process.

 Action: If you're not already, set up a method to capture email addresses on your site.
 I use a company called ConvertKit but there are many more to choose from, believe me, I've tried them all…I think.

-If you do have email collection set up, consider whether or not your giveaway (lead magnet) aligns to your process?
+If you do have an email collection set up, consider whether or not your giveaway (lead magnet) aligns with your process?
 You do have a lead magnet, right?